pskl/pskl.github.io/_posts/2010-10-10-ai-progress.markdown

 - Automotive and industrial design: image models can be used to generate images of vehicles and industrial products, which could be used for visualization and marketing purposes.

 These are some of the examples of the industry that will be affected by image models, but the use cases of these models are diverse and varied.
+The job of a software engineer is also changing dramatically and the future of the job market remains unclear.